 A State Park sticker is required for each vehicle and can be purchased on site if necessary.
 The trip will be limited to 25 attendees.

 LEADERS: Tod Highsmith and Pam Skaar.
-For any questions write Pam
+With questions, contact Pam Skaar at hyndla53704@yahoo.com.

 Registration is limited to 25 people and will open on March 23.